AppleHair/HankPsychPort/README.md

 If you have something to say about the port or find a bug/other problem with the port, please leave feedback in the comments of the mod's GameBanana page.
 I want this port to be the best it can be, and feedback will help with that a lot.
 Even if you think something I said in the comments (the comments in the code) is incorrect or wrong in some way, feel free to correct me.
+Even if you think the port is not accurate enough or not coded well enough and can explain why, I will be happy to hear you.

+Just be aware that at the end of this week (as of writing this) I will be going on vacation and won't be able to respond to feedback.
+I will announce on the GameBanana page when I come back.

 ## Future Plans